aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

   enabled: true
   address: "0.0.0.0:8080"
 ```

-TODO: Find out why we have them replace the contents of a file they just downloaded with the contents of this doc.
-Also build in the latest docker tag to the image.

 **NOTE**: Set `listen_address: "/ip4/127.0.0.1/tcp/6182"` if you do not want other full nodes connecting to yours.
 Also see the below note.